 AI Next builds on DARPA‘s five decades of AI technology creation to define and to shape the future, always with the Department’s hardest problems in mind.
 Accordingly, DARPA will create powerful capabilities for the DoD by attending specifically to the following areas:

 In addition to new and existing DARPA research, a key component of the campaign will be DARPA’s Artificial Intelligence Exploration (AIE) program, which was first announced in July 2018 and renewed in August 2019.
 AIE constitutes a series of high-risk, high payoff projects where researchers work to establish the feasibility of new AI concepts within 18 months of award.
 DARPA uses streamlined contracting procedures and funding mechanisms to move these efforts from proposal to project kick-off within three months of an opportunity announcement.
-Beginning in August 2019, forthcoming AIE Opportunities will be published on the FedBizOpps website under Program Announcement DARPA-PA-19-03; older AIE Opportunities were listed under DARPA-PA-18-02.
+Forthcoming AIE Opportunities will be published under Program Announcement DARPA-PA-19-03; older AIE Opportunities were listed under DARPA-PA-18-02.

 The advance of technology has evolved the roles of humans and machines in conflict from direct confrontations between humans to engagements mediated by machines.
 Originally, humans engaged in primitive forms of combat.
 With the advent of the industrial era, however, humans recognized that machines could greatly enhance their warfighting capabilities.
 Networks then enabled teleoperation, which eventually proved vulnerable to electronic attack and subject to constraint due to long signal propagation distances and times.
 The next stage in warfare will involve more capable autonomous systems, but before we can allow such machines to supplement human warfighters, they must achieve far greater levels of intelligence.